 This form of bankruptcy allows you to have a repayment plan for all of your overdue bills, lasting for three to five years.
 Your financial situation is carefully evaluated, and after paying your costs of living, the remaining amount you have available is applied to all of your back debt.
 At the end of the repayment period, most of the remaining debt is discharged.
 There are many advantages to Chapter 13, including the fact that the dischargeable debt is either wiped out or reduced significantly, taxes are paid back without interest and penalties, car loan interest rates are reduced, and assets are protected from liquidation.

 The first step is to contact our San Jose bankruptcy lawyer at The Fuller Law Firm, PC.
-We can evaluate your personal situation and advise you about the various options.
+We can evaluate your personal situation and advise you on the various options.
 We are on your side, and we want you to get the maximum benefit out of filing.
 Call today.
 We also serve the areas of Oakland and Salinas.